lyndongeo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 3;Write a program that prints the alphabet in lowercase, and then in uppercase Task 4; Pprogram that prints the alphabet in lowercase, followed by a new line, except letters q and e Task 5; Program that prints all digits of base 10
+Task 6; Program that prints single digits of base 10 using putchar